jdrichardsappacad/week14-react-learning-objectives/learning-objectives-filled.md

 # REACT Week 14 Learning Objectives Answers

 1.  **Explain how React uses a tree data structure called the virtual DOM to model the DOM**<br/>
-    The virtual DOM is a copy of the actual DOM tree that is used to reconcile updates using React's diffing algorithm, and send those updates back to commit to the DOM
+    The virtual DOM is a copy of the actual DOM tree.
+Updates in React are made to the virtual DOM.
+React uses a diffing algorithm to reconcile the changes and send the to the DOM to commit and paint.

 2.  **Create virtual DOM nodes using JSX**<br/>
     To create a React virtual DOM node using JSX, define HTML syntax in a JavaScript file.